-If you want to run Z-LiveRec in borderless mode - change the decox=0 to 1 in the Z-LiveRec.cfg or in the GUI under the license button.
+If you want to run Z-LiveRec in borderless mode (Which is great for smaller touch screens) - change the decox=0 to 1 in the Z-LiveRec.cfg or in the GUI under the license button.
 A checkbox which handles Z-LiveRec to start when booting the OS.
 Z-LiveRec V2.19 and later have an auto update function built in found in the licence dialog for registrated users.
 (Not present for the 64bit version of Z-Liverec) A 100% touch based GUI is available for the main screen and an on-screen keyboard and a nice transport slider when replaying recordings.
 To turn on the touch GUI - just mark the checkbox "Touch" and restart the application.